nguyenpham00/Vscode-java-wiki/Usage-reporting.md

-Starting with version 0.x.0, the Java extension will collect usage data.
+In the future the Java extension will collect some usage data.

-...